tombenke/go-12f-common/README.md

 ## The examples

-There are examples about the usage of the package in the [examples/](examples/) directory.
+There are examples about the usage of the package in the [examples/](examples/) directory:

+- [examples/simple](examples/simple/): Is a bare-minimum 12-factor application, that is build on top of the go-12f-common package.
+- [examples/scheduler](examples/scheduler/): Demonstrates how to implement concurrent, communication processes as system components.

 Build the binaries of the examples: